laurenwilner/github_training_site/_book/09_misc_git_tips.md

 delete your repository and start over - both of these website's co-author have done this (repeatedly... even while creating this website).

-There are many comics and memes about Git and the struggles that come with it-- include the acceptability of burning down your repository and starting over!
+There are many comics and memes about Git and the struggles that come with it-- including the acceptability of burning down your repository and starting over!

 <iframe src="https://imgs.xkcd.com/comics/git.png" width="56%" height="483"></iframe>